Checklist for new carers

 2. Find out if you can get any payments

 We know caring can be expensive.
 We also know that carers sometimes find it hard to combine paid work and caring.
 You may be able to get payments to help you meet the costs of caring.
-You may also be able to get other financial help, such as with health costs or transport.
+You may also be able to get advice and other financial help, such as with health costs or transport.

 3. Look into respite care